2002 Philadelphia Eagles season: NFC Divisional Playoffs: vs. (6) Atlanta Falcons

-NFC Championship
+NFC Championship: vs. (2) Tampa Bay Buccaneers

-The Eagles rode the momentum of their divisional round win against Atlanta into the NFC Championship against the Tampa Bay Buccaneers.
+The Eagles rode the momentum of their divisional playoff win against Atlanta into the NFC Championship against the Tampa Bay Buccaneers.
 The favored Eagles appeared destined to win the conference title and propel themselves into the Super Bowl.
 They had beaten the Buccaneers at home in each of the last two postseasons and in October 2002, they had defeated Tampa Bay 20–10.
 The Buccaneers had never won a road playoff game and were 1–22 in games under 40 F (it would be 26 F at kickoff).
 However, the greatly underestimated Buccaneers defense had been dominant in 2002, allowing the fewest points in the league, fewest passing yards, and fewest passing touchdowns, intercepting the most passes, and held the San Francisco 49ers to two field goals in the divisional playoff the previous week.
 The game would be the final one for the Eagles at Veterans Stadium, and the resulting game turned out to be disaster for the Eagles.
 Their fans at home were dealt a crushing upset 27–10 defeat against the underdog Buccaneers.

 Brian Mitchell returned the opening kickoff 70 yards for the Eagles.
 Two plays later, Duce Staley broke through the middle for a 20-yard touchdown in the game's first minute.
 The Eagles led 7–0, the Philadelphia crowd was deafening, and the Eagles now looked certain to cruise to victory.
 The Buccaneers recovered quickly, driving for a 48-yard Martin Gramatica field goal on their first possession.
 The Eagles punted on their next drive, pinning Tampa Bay at their own 4-yard line.
 On 3rd-and-2 from the Tampa 24-yard line, quarterback Brad Johnson hit Joe Jurevicius on a crossing route over the middle.
 Jurevicius badly beat veteran safety Blaine Bishop, who was playing injured, on the coverage and ran down the sideline all the way to the Eagle 5-yard line.
 The 71-yard play turned the tide of the game and Mike Alstott finished the drive with a touchdown to put Tampa Bay ahead 10–7.
 In the second quarter, Philadelphia drove into the Tampa Bay red zone and tied the game with a 30-yard David Akers field goal.
 However, the Buccaneers began a 12-play drive on the ensuing kickoff that ended in a 9-yard touchdown pass from Brad Johnson to Keyshawn Johnson, making it 17–10 Tampa Bay.
 Donovan McNabb took the Eagles back into Tampa Bay territory before halftime, but Simeon Rice sacked McNabb and recovered the resultant fumble.